The History of St George Potters

 In 1973 Rockdale Municipal Council offered a property in Arncliffe to the group.
 This was Old St David’s Church — in need of renovation — and the offer was accepted in September 1973.
 The group moved in during February 1974, relocating kilns and other equipment from Mortdale.

 In April 1974 a demonstration by Gwynn Hansen was held as well as a Raku day.
 Rockdale Mayor Alderman George Moore officially opened the new workshop on 7 June 1974, with guest speaker Mollie Douglas.
 An exhibition and sale of work accompanied this event.
 All meetings and the annual exhibitions have been held at this location since then.
-Due to the long-term lease provided by Rockdale Council and the large grounds surrounding the old church a decision was taken in 1978 to build a gas fired kiln in the grounds, allowing members to gain experience in a much larger range of techniques.
+Due to the long-term lease provided by Rockdale Council, now the Bayside Council, and the large grounds surrounding the old church a decision was taken in 1978 to build a gas fired kiln in the grounds, allowing members to gain experience in a much larger range of techniques.
 This kiln was completed in 1979; the installation of this kiln also provided a facility for regular Raku firings.
 The original electric kilns transported to Arncliffe from Mortdale were replaced in 1975 and 1976.
 Since establishment at Arncliffe there have been regular adult classes, usually a combination of at least three day and night classes.
 Various members have provided instructions to children, and assistance to teachers from local schools.
 Children’s classes were routinely held on Saturdays between 1975 and 1982.
 The group has occupied the premises at Arncliffe up to the current date.

 Old St David’s Church